Share this guide:

 If over the course of 3 to 6 months you have failed to pay the full amount each month or have missed a payment, you will receive a default notice.
 Generally, if this is just the first time then you will get a letter from the provider stating you need to make up for the loan payment that you missed, and that you make further payments on time.
 Depending on your creditor, it should give you at least two weeks to catch up with any missed payments.

 What happens after you default?

-Once you have defaulted, your creditor will ask you to repay the full amount of debt instead of paying the monthly instalments you had previously agreed.
+Once you have defaulted, your creditor will ask you to repay the full amount of debt instead of making the monthly repayments you had previously agreed to.
 You can offer to pay in instalments, but they do not necessarily have to agree to this, and it is therefore important to contact them quickly to find out what your options are.
-They can also begin to take outside action to retrieve the money such as passing it on to a collection agency, bringing it to court, or asking the court to take back the goods.
+They can also begin to take outside action to retrieve the money such as passing it on to a debt collection agency, bringing it to court, or asking the court to take back the goods.

 What are debt consolidation loans?

 A debt consolidation loan is a type of debt management plan where you move all of your borrowing from various different loans and merge them into one personal loan through a single monthly payment.
 It can be used for either credit cards, store cards, or personal loans.
 Therefore, instead of making lots of separate payments, you will only have to pay the provider of your consolidation loan.
 However, it is imperative to make sure this makes your payments more affordable and your debts cheaper.
 Take some time to consider some of the advantages and disadvantages listed below:

 - All of your debt will be one place, and it will therefore be easier to keep track of, making just one payment a month.